neuviemeporte/f15se2-ex/README.md

 ## Running

 After building, either drop the resulting binary into a directory with the game assets, use the `--game` command line option or the `F15SE2_DIR` environmental variable to set the assets' location.
+The game checks MD5 checksums on all asset files to make sure they are not corrupted, and will not start unless all files from the original game match up.